 SSO Proxies and CORS

 When qui is behind an SSO proxy (Cloudflare Access, Pangolin, etc.), expired sessions can redirect API fetch() calls to the proxy's auth origin.
 Browsers block cross-origin redirects unless the proxy sends CORS headers, so you may see errors like "CORS request did not succeed" or "NetworkError".
-In normal same-origin setups, qui does not need any CORS configuration.
+In normal same-origin setups, qui does not need any CORS configuration and keeps CORS disabled.

 What qui does